NateEag/audio-engine/readme.md

 - Digital (with deep magic analog can be simulated pretty well but analog can never be made as reliable and reproduceable as digital)
 - Hard real-time (guarantee that loaded patches will run without glitching)
-- Scale number/complexity of simultaneous patches based on current hardware
+- Autoscale number/complexity of simultaneous patches based on current hardware
 - CPU architecture agnostic (DSP chips are cool but tie you to hardware that stops getting produced)
 - Open source (so the instruments I design could in theory be played in distant